lifelog-index/config-publisher/README.md

-# Configuration Publisher
+# Configuration Publishers - Subscribers

-The Configuration Publisher is a simple server that listens for configuration updates and publishes them to a Redis server.
+The Configuration Pub-Sub concept is a simple server that listens for configuration updates and publishes them to a Redis server.
 This allows other services using the same Redis server to receive the latest configuration updates seamlessly.

 ## Install Redis